Social-Places/social-places-frontend-test/.readme/Step 1 - Installation and setup.md

    2. Your assessment should be in separate branches to main/master
    3. Use branches and create individual pull requests for each task.
 This makes it easier to review the code changes later
 2. Clone the forked repository using your preferred git client
-   1. While it is not imperative that a git client such as [GitHub Desktop](https://desktop.github.com) or [Fork](https://git-fork.com/) is used we highly, highly recommend it.
+   1. While it is not imperative that a git client such as [GitHub Desktop](https://desktop.github.com) or [Fork](https://git-fork.com/) is used, we highly recommend it.
 3. Using Node [v18.7] and NPM [v8.18] start your project
    1. Run `npm install` in the project directory to download all the packages required to develop further
    2. After the installation run `npm run serve` to serve the application